 All of us know of the works of Lydia told in Acts 16.
 Here was a woman so strong in the faith that she had her whole household baptized.
 She was so strong that Paul was persuaded to visit with her.
 Paul, one of God's most eloquent spokesmen, was surrounded by women.
-We know that had a surrounded by women. that he had a sister (Acts 23: 16), and possibly also was married at one time.
+We know We know that he had a sister (Acts 23: 16), and possibly also was married at one time.
 We know that he had excellent knowledge of women and of married life.
 He was acquainted with the daughters of Philip, the evangelist, and he knew them to be prophetesses (Acts 21: 9).
 We see no indication that he felt this was an unusual activity for a woman.
 We know that he held Phoebe of Cenchreae in high regard.
 This woman was apparently minister to a body of believers.
 I might add, we hear of no dissention among this group such as occurred in Corinth.
 Does this say something for her leadership?
 She is mentioned as a deaconess, but the same word is translated "minister" when it refers to Paul, so obviously Paul saw her as he saw himself.
+Priscilla, Aquila's wife, was one whose knowledge of in our religious life since the beginning.
+As I listen today to those who are not willing to accept what God has done and can do through women, I wonder why they don't notice how God's use of women through the ages has influenced the outcome of many situations.
+The important thing is not the role, but how you play the role.
+God's women of the Bible did not fail Him.
+God's women today do not fail Him.

-Priscilla, Aquila's wife, was one whose knowledge of God was great and whose ability was such that she could instruct men in God's word.
+God was great and whose ability was such that she could instruct men in God's word.

-From these notices, we can make a reasonable assumption that Paul did not have any strong negative feelings about women.
+From these notices, we can make a reasonable assump-tion that Paul did not have any strong negative feelings about women.
 When you look at his greetings in letters, you see the names of many women.
 Women have played an important role in the Bible and